 HTML5 multimedia redirection

-HTML5-based multimedia has many advantages over proprietary plug-ins, including:
+HTML5-based multimedia have many advantages over proprietary plug-ins, including:

 - Company-independent standards (W3C)

 - Better performance without the security issues raised by plug-ins

 HTTP progressive downloads